evanpurkhiser/CS-CUDA-Matrix-Multiply/report.md

 Comparing this to my desktop Linux machine we can see there was actually a much higher standard deviation of the 10 trials, with the maximum time being more than 4 times that of the minim execution time.
-I sepculate that this could be in part due to the difference in the "consumer" grade graphics cards versus the "server" grade devices.
+I speculate that this could be in part due to the difference in the "consumer" grade graphics cards versus the "server" grade devices.